A double-dimensional approach to formal category theory: Kan extensions

-Here the notion of tabulation, that was introduced by Grandis and Par\'e in \cite{Grandis-Pare99} in the setting of double categories, is generalised to the setting of hypervirtual double categories.
-In the next subsection we show that in hypervirtual double categories that have all `cocartesian tabulations', all pointwise Kan weak extensions are pointwise Kan extensions (see \defref{pointwise left Kan extension}).
+Here the notion of tabulation, that was introduced by Grandis and Par\'e in \cite{Grandis-Pare99} in the setting of double categories, is generalised to the setting of augmented virtual double categories.
+In the next subsection we show that in augmented virtual double categories that have all `cocartesian tabulations', all pointwise Kan weak extensions are pointwise Kan extensions (see \defref{pointwise left Kan extension}).

-\begin{definition} Given a horizontal morphism $\hmap JAB$ in a hypervirtual double category $\K$, the \emph{tabulation} $\tab J$ of $J$ consists of an object $\tab J$ equipped with a unary cell $\pi$ as on the left below, satisfying the following $1$-dimensional and $2$-dimensional universal properties.
+\begin{definition} Given a horizontal morphism $\hmap JAB$ in an augmented virtual double category $\K$, the \emph{tabulation} $\tab J$ of $J$ consists of an object $\tab J$ equipped with a unary cell $\pi$ as on the left below, satisfying the following $1$-dimensional and $2$"/dimensional universal properties.

 Given another unary cell $\phi$ as on the right above, the $1$-dimensional property states that there exists a unique vertical morphism $\map{\phi'}X{\tab J}$ such that $\pi \of \id_{\phi'} = \phi$.

 The $2$-dimensional property is the following.
 Suppose we are given a further unary cell $\psi$ as in the identity below, which factors through $\pi$ as $\map{\psi'}Y{\tab J}$, like $\phi$ factors as $\phi'$.
 Then for any pair of cells $\xi_A$ and $\xi_B$ as below, so that the identity holds, there exists a unique cell $\xi'$ as on the right below such that $\pi_A \of \xi' = \xi_A$ and $\pi_B \of \xi' = \xi_B$.